Government of National Salvation: Waning power

 In his first radio address on Radio Belgrade, Nedić condemned the communist-led resistance and gave them an ultimatum to put down their arms.
 Nedić soon lost control of the State Guard, when, on 22 January 1942, General August Meyszner, the Higher SS and Police Leader in Serbia, took command of it.
 The Government of National Salvation gradually lost more power to the Germans, who intervened in even the smallest decisions that it made.
 Nedić's already small following among Serbians declined even further as a result of this weakness.
 He attempted to resign twice, but each time he ended up changing his mind and withdrawing the resignation.
 Nedić also ended up reorganizing his cabinet, removing two ministers in October 1942 and several more in November 1943, at which point he also took over as the interior minister.

-Dimitrije Ljotić, the leader of one of the most effective anti-partisan detachments, the Serbian Volunteer Corps (Srpski dobrovoljački korpus, SDK), maintained some degree of influence over the prime minister, although he refused to take a government position himself.
+Dimitrije Ljotić, the leader of one of the most effective anti-partisan detachments, the Serbian Volunteer Corps, maintained some degree of influence over the prime minister, although he refused to take a government position himself.
 Nedić once told Turner that Ljotić would make a good successor in the event of his departure.
-The SDK was at first not part of the SS or the Wehrmacht, instead, it was nominally directed by the puppet government, and was paid for by the government.
+The SDK was at first not part of the SS or the Wehrmacht.
+Instead, it was nominally directed by the puppet government, and was paid for by the government.
 In 1944, it officially became part of the Waffen-SS, and since the end of the war was nearing, there was neither enough time nor supplies to equip it with SS uniforms, so the SDK stayed with mainly Italian/Yugoslav uniforms.